A Weekender's Guide to Port Stephens

 in partnership with

-Daryl Braithwaite-style horse riding on the beach, sand-boarding at breakneck speed down enormous dunes, boating alongside breaching whales — you can pack this all into one weekend.
-Port Stephens is only two-and-a-half hours' drive north of Sydney, yet feels like some exotic, faraway, nature adventurer's dreamscape.
+Daryl Braithwaite-style horse riding on the beach, sandboarding at breakneck speed down enormous dunes and boating alongside breaching whales — you can pack this all into one weekend.
+Port Stephens is only a 2.5-hour drive north of Sydney, yet feels like some exotic, faraway, nature adventurer's dreamscape.

-The 1000 square-kilometre bay, its entrance marked by spectacular Tomaree Head, is twice the size of Sydney Harbour.
-There are 26 beaches, as well as numerous waterfront villages, where menus are crowded with just-caught fish, local oysters and Hunter Valley wines.
-Whether you're contemplating a stop on the Legendary Pacific Coast drive or an easy weekender from Sydney, here's your guide to the best of Port Stephens.
+The bay, its entrance marked by spectacular Tomaree Head, is twice the size of Sydney Harbour.
+There are 26 beaches, plus numerous waterfront villages, where restaurant menus boast just-caught fish, local oysters and Hunter Valley wines.
+Here's your guide to an easy weekend away from Sydney.

-On the surf side of Port Stephens' southern peninsula at Birubi Beach, Anna Bay, some hair-raising escapades are to be had at Stockton.
+On the surf side of Port Stephens' southern peninsula at Birubi Beach, Anna Bay, some hair-raising escapades are to be had.
 Been hankering for a horse ride ever since you read Black Beauty?
 Book a beach adventure with Sahara Trails.
-If you're a beginner (or scared), your guide will stick to a casual stroll.
+If you're a beginner (or full of nerves — or both), your guide will stick to a casual stroll.
 Alternatively, try some trotting or even a canter through the surf.

-Behind the beach are the Stockton Sand Dunes — the biggest dunes in the entire Southern Hemisphere.
-Meet Anna from Sand Dune Safaris in the car park, strap yourself into her 4WD and, as soon as the surf is out of sight, you'll feel as though you're exploring some remote desert.
-Sand boarding involves sitting or standing on a plastic board and sliding down super steep slopes — guaranteed to be the most fun you've had since you threw yourself down a grassy hillside as a kid.
+Behind the beach is Stockton Sand Dunes — the biggest dunes in the entire Southern Hemisphere.
+Meet the crew from Sand Dune Safaris in the car park, strap yourself into a 4WD and, as soon as the surf is out of sight, you'll feel as though you're exploring some remote desert.
+Sandboarding involves sitting or standing on a plastic board and sliding down super steep slopes — it's guaranteed to be the most fun you've had since you threw yourself down a grassy hillside as a kid.
 Extend your safari with a 25-minute drive over the sand to Tin City, which you might recognise from Mad Max (1979).
-This 11-shack, inhabited village, started in the late 1800s and expanded during the Great Depression, is off-the-grid.
+This 11-shack village, which started in the early 20th century and expanded during the Great Depression, is off-the-grid.
 We're talking no power, no water and no sewage.

-The Anchorage Port Stephens is as waterfront as it gets.
-Nearly every suite comes with its own, north-facing balcony or terrace, giving you dreamy views of the bay, foregrounded by the Anchorage Marina and backdropped by Corrie Island.
-The spacious interiors take their inspiration from The Hamptons.
-Think crisp, white linen and pale timber furnishings, splashed with blues and oranges.
-There's a variety of rooms on offer, from anchorage rooms to one- and two-bedroom loft suites to self-contained villas.
+Anchorage Port Stephens is as waterfront as it gets.
+Many suites come with their own north-facing balcony or terrace, giving you dreamy views of the bay, foregrounded by the Anchorage Marina and backdropped by Corrie Island.
+The spacious interiors take inspiration from The Hamptons — think crisp, white linen and pale timber furnishings, splashed with blues and oranges.
+There's a variety of rooms on offer, from one- and two-bedroom loft suites to self-contained villas.
 This luxe resort also boasts a pool, day spa and two onsite restaurants, making it a true escape from your day-to-day.